 VISITS FROM KIDS & ADULTS

-Barry Hoffman is a math specialist who has been teaching 6th grade mathematics for 17 years at Weber Middle School (Red House) in Port Washington.
+Barry Hoffman is a math specialist who is in his 18th year of teaching 6th grade mathematics at Weber Middle School (Red House) in Port Washington, NY.
 But it is not just about experience, it is about successful experience.
-His website, Hoffkids.com, has been visited more than 420,000 times since its inception in 2003.
+His website, Hoffkids.com, has been visited more than 422,000 times since its inception in 2003.
 Hoffkids has become a favorite of students aged 10-12, teachers, educators, and families on Long Island and around the world.
 He has been awarded the distinction of “Highly Effective” educator by both the NYS Department of Education and the Port Washington School District.

 Barry was born on July 9, 1971 in NY.
 He attended Baldwin High School, and then majored in business, before graduating in 1999 from Hofstra University with a Masters Degree in Elementary Education.
 He has 60 credits beyond this degree.
 He has a middle school extension degree in mathematics for grades 7-9 which has prepared him for the rigors set forth for 6th graders in New York State.
 He is a member of the National Council of Teachers of Mathematics.